Sandybro9001/vast-oceans-notes/magic-item-log.md

 ### Play Dead Ring
 A ring that makes you appear to be dead.
 When you aren't.
 Probably extends your life.

+### Kisame's Samehada
+Legendary Greatsword: Reach, 1d12 damage: on hit, 1d4 bleed damage per round, con save ends, stacks Also on hit: steals a spell slot and converts it into enhancement bonus for ten rounds, stacking up to +3

+### Kisame's Coat

+### Kisame's Headband

 ## The Hall of Champions Sets
 Sets of gear acquired in the Hall of Champions in the Womb of the Gods.